WHY USE ALTITUDE TRAINING FOR CARDIOVASCULAR DISEASE?

 - Improved Quality of Life (2,4)

 Protocols can be either passive or active and built for varying levels of exercise tolerance.
-Passive protocols involving intermittent hypoxic breathing (IHB)* are ideal for patients suffering from CVD or other co-morbidities who cannot tolerate exercise.
+For example, passive protocols involving intermittent hypoxic breathing (IHB)* are ideal for patients suffering from CVD or other co-morbidities who cannot tolerate exercise.
 Active protocols are designed to allow patients to ease into exercise without compromising performance benefit.

 *IHB involves breathing very low oxygen air from a stationary position (seated) in a series of intervals interspersed with sea-level breathing.